 Always shout “FORE” to warn others of stray shots heading in their direction.

 Always take evasive action on the shout of “FORE” by turning away from the direction of the shout and by covering your face and head with your arms

 Never play shots if you cannot be certain the intended landing area is clear of other golfers, green staff or members of the public.
-Utilise playing partners to ensure you are safe to do so and the intended landing area is clear, i.e. cutting the corner on the 13th hole where there is a public right of way (PROW) across the fairway which is not visible from the tee.
+Utilise playing partners to ensure you are safe and the intended landing area is clear, i.e. cutting the corner on the 13th hole where there is a public right of way (PROW) across the fairway, which is not visible from the tee.

 Pedestrians on the PROWs have right of way over golfers on the course.

-Where fog is present the visibility can be different dependent upon where you are on the course.
+Where fog is present, visibility is dependent upon where you are on the course.
 Competition play will be cancelled in serious fog conditions.
-However, sensible guidance for general play which keeps the course open and safe is that players MUST only hit shots to an intended position which is visible to the group/player playing the shot.
+However, sensible guidance for general play, which keeps the course open and safe, is that players MUST only hit shots to an intended position which is visible to the group/player playing the shot.
 It is Essential to be aware of other golfers, green staff and pedestrians on the PROWs.